-Position is open until filled, application review begins immediately, and applications received by March 1, 2021 will receive priority consideration.
+Position is open until filled, and applications received by September 15, 2023 will receive priority consideration.

 The University of Baltimore School of Law is part of the University System of Maryland.
 Its mission is to educate students to become exceptional and principled lawyers; to contribute to local, national and international discourse about the law and legal institutions; and to promote efforts to achieve justice in local, national, and international communities.
 As an urban law school, we value diversity, academic excellence, and public service, and seek to improve the legal system and the quality of people’s lives.
 The School of Law prepares its students to assume leadership roles in the public and private sectors in the City of Baltimore, throughout the state of Maryland, across the United States, and around the world.

-Review of complete applications will begin upon receipt and continue until the position is filled.
-We anticipate that initial interviews will be held in late-February.
+Review of applications will begin upon receipt and continue until the position is filled.
+We anticipate that initial interviews will be held in late September.

-4. a brief statement about how your candidacy would support the mission of the School of Law
+4. Brief statement addressing how your teaching, scholarship, and service would support the mission of the University of Baltimore School of Law.